 Acceptable food scraps include: fruits, vegetables, meat and seafood (cooked and uncooked), bones, dairy, eggs and eggshells, bread, grains, cereal, pasta, teabags, meat, poultry, bones, seafood, shells, salad dressings/oil (unpackaged, no bulk oil) and coffee grounds and filters.
 Shredded paper, cardboard egg cartons, and soiled paper bags, tissues, paper towels, napkins and uncoated compostable take-out containers are also acceptable.

 UNacceptable food scraps include: bathroom waste, pet waste and litter, metal/foil, glass, plastic bottles/cups, foam, latex and plastic gloves, rubber bands or wire, chip bags, food wrappers, condiment packages, tape, string, rope or twine.
 Plastic bags of any kind, even those marked as “compostable” are not permitted in this program.

 Questions?
 Please contact Public Works at firstname.lastname@example.org or 847.853.7500.

 Composting creates a nutrient-rich soil amendment that improves soil health and function, and reduces greenhouse gas emissions in landfills caused by rotting food!

-Through this program, food scraps and yard waste material are mixed, and taken to Midwest Organics Recycling in Island Lake, Illinois.
-They grind the compost and pile it in long rows (referred to as windrows) in an open field, until it turns into soil.
-The soil is then sold commercially.
+Through this program, food scraps and yard waste material are mixed, and taken to a licensed, commercial composter.
+They grind the compost and pile it in long rows (referred to as windrows) in an open field and aerate it.
+The resulting soil and soil amendments are then sold commercially.